-Upon dismissal of the Complaint, the Court should quash the subpoenas seeking defendants' identities.
-In connection therewith, Plaintiff should be directed to serve immediately a copy of the Court's order dismissing the Complaint and quashing the subpoenas upon each ISP whom Plaintiff served subpoenas under the Ex Parte Order.
+Upon dismissal of the Complaint, the Court should quash the subpoena seeking John Doe 1's identity.
+In connection therewith, Plaintiff should be directed to serve immediately upon Cablevision a copy of the Court's order dismissing the Complaint and quashing the subpoena.
 Digital Sins, Inc. v.
-Does 1-245, 2012 WL 1744838 at \6 (S.D.N.Y.
+Does 1-245, 2012 WL 1744838 at 6 (S.D.N.Y.
 May 15, 2012).
-The Court should also issue a protective order providing that, in the event of inadvertent or other disclosure by the ISPs of documents setting forth the identities of the severed defendants, Plaintiff shall destroy such documents and keep such information confidential and not use it for any purpose.
+The Court should also issue a protective order providing that, in the event of inadvertent or other disclosure by Cablevision of documents setting forth John Doe 1's identity, Plaintiff shall destroy such documents and keep such information confidential and not use it for any purpose.